 Pet Laser Therapy for Safer Pain Management

 When your pet is in pain, they are not themselves.
 They may be lethargic, stressed, or may even lash out.
-While pain medications such as NSAIDs are highly effective for reducing pain, they also come with some risk of side effects, particularly with long-term use.
+Laser therapy has the advantage to reduce discomfort for pets that are experiencing pain.

-Luckily, your pet has another option.
 Laser therapy is the latest technology in the veterinary industry for pain management.
 It is entirely painless, non-invasive, and has no known side effects.
-New Berlin Animal Hospital is pleased to offer pet laser therapy for any of our patients in pain.
+Using laser therapy can be used alone or with other pain management techniques.
+New Berlin Animal Hospital is pleased to offer pet laser therapy for any of our patients

 “My family first starting going to NBAH in the early 70's with our first dog.
 Since then they have treated 2 other family pets, 4 of my own pets, and my sister's dog.
 I have recommended them many times to other people.
 Every person I recommended them to are still clients.
 I will NEVER go anywhere else.”

 “Best care for your pets, period.
 All the staff care about all the animals.
 Spend all the time you need with the docs, they make sure you understand everything, and that there are no questions.
 They truly care for your pets.”

 “Wonderful vet clinic!
 They always strive to take great care of my pets and always are able to accommodate for you and in times for those urgent matters!
 I would recommend New Berlin Animal Hospital to anyone!”

 “I took my first puppy there from the start and he lived 19 1/2 years.
 That has to say something about the care he got from the staff.
 Twenty years later I am bring the rescue dog I adopted 3 weeks ago.
 Wouldn't go anywhere else. ”